Charming. Affordable. Lovely.

 New Albany enjoys four mild seasons, a low cost of living, and outstanding outdoor and recreation amenities.

 A bustling downtown is filled to the brim with restaurants, boutiques, specialty shops, and is the gateway to the Tanglefoot Trail, and at 43.6 miles, it's Mississippi's longest paved Rails to Trails path.
 New Albany's proximity to nearby university towns offers opportunities in continuing education, and the Memphis International Airport is about an hour's drive away.

 Why Choose New Albany?

-New Albany is home to a wide range of medical professionals and facilities including primary care, pediatric, and specialty clinics.
-Baptist Memorial Hospital-Union County provides a wide range of medical care services and treatments using high quality diagnostic and therapeutic technologies.
+New Albany is home to a wide range of medical professionals and facilities, including primary care and specialty clinics.
+Baptist Memorial Hospital-Union County provides a excellent medical care services and treatments, using high-quality diagnostic and therapeutic technologies.

 Culture & Community

 A wide variety of housing is available in New Albany.
-There are older homes along tree-lined streets or newly built home in one of our newer developments.
-The average cost for a three-bedroom, two-bath home ranges in price from $160,000-380,000 depending on newness and lot size.
+There are older homes along tree-lined streets or newly built homes in developments.

 Residents enjoy a mild climate with four seasons, which allows for year-round outdoor activities.

 The State of Mississippi offers a very helpful online New Residents' Guide for those who have recently joined our Mississippi family or those who are interested in moving to our great state.